 What makes your boat float?
 Do it!
 Take action steps toward your dreams. don’t wait for “some day” if you can do it today.
-Create a bucket list or possibilities list if that will help you!
+Create a bucket list, joy list, or possibilities list if that will help you!

 Possibly time itself is our new precious resource.
 Ultimately, enJOY life.

 As a Joy coach, I help women create a new chapter of life that’s filled with more joy, purpose, and fun than ever before.
 Book a no-obligation 1:1 coaching discovery call with me to get started on your next chapter!

 PIN FOR LATER!